-The Court of Appeals said the presumption of gift doctrine should not apply when the parties are separated and that the trial court should consider whether Alice was entitled to some contribution for the payments she made.
+The Court of Appeals said the presumption of gift doctrine should not apply when the parties are separated.
+The court asked the trial court to consider whether Alice was entitled to some contribution for the payments she made.

 Crawford v.
 Crawford, 293 Md.
 307 (1982)